Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Select the Class Module Option from the Insert Menu to add a new Class Module.

-3. Click on the new Class Module to select it, Click on the Properties button above to open the Properties Window in the left panel.
+3. Click on the new Class Module to select it, and click on the Properties button above to open the Properties Window in the left panel.

 4. Change the name of the Class Module to myClass1.

-5. Copy and Paste the following VBA Code into myClass1 Class Module.
+5. Copy and paste the following VBA Code into the myClass1 Class Module.

 Option Compare Database